 How many migrants come to the UK?

-Immigration has consistently been one of the most debated topics in UK politics in recent years, including during the 2024 general election campaign.
+Migration has been one of the most hotly-debated topics in UK politics in recent years, and in the lead up to the 2024 general election both Labour and the Conservative party argued that levels of immigration were too high.

-Both Labour and the Conservative party have argued that current levels of immigration are too high, with Labour pledging in its election manifesto to “reduce net migration”.
-Migration was also reported as one of the key factors behind the disorder and rioting seen in the summer of 2024 (although as we and others wrote at the time, there are likely to have been a range of underlying causes).
+Migration was also reported as one of the key factors behind the disorder and rioting seen in the summer of 2024 (although as we and others wrote at the time, there were a range of underlying causes).

-Our updated explainer looks at how migration to the UK is measured, how net migration has changed in recent years, and why it is expected to decrease in the coming years.
+Our updated explainer looks at how migration to the UK is measured, how net migration has changed in recent years, and how it’s expected to change in the coming years.

 How is migration to the UK measured?